• Skip to primary navigation

 Return to the center of Cairo to see the Egyptian Museum and the heart of modern Egypt.

-Hone your bargaining skills in the bazaars of Cairo, Aswan and Luxor.
+Hone your bargaining skills in the bazaar Aswan.

 Visit the rarely-seen Bent, Red and Sakkara pyramids on the Giza Plateau on the one-day pre-tour extension.